FlightCoordinator/FlightCoordinator/README.md

 - Installs the web client's dependencies.
 - Installs the auth service's dependencies.
 - Installs the data service's dependencies.
-- Installs the algorithm service's dependencies and creates a virtual python environment.
 - Installs the root dependencies (only `concurrently` for running the all of the apps at the same time).

 ### Setting Up Environment Variables